What should one do after MCAT?

 4. Be prepared to discuss your MCAT score:

 Medical schools may ask about your MCAT score during the interview.
-If your score is lower than the average for the school, be prepared to address this and explain how you have improved since taking the exam.
+If your score is below the school average, be ready to explain how you’ve gotten better since the test.
 If your score is high, be ready to discuss how you prepared for the exam and what strategies you used to achieve a high score.

 5. Highlight your strengths: